joinpursuit/Pursuit-Core-Web/reassessments/README.md

 💡 If you want to get reassessed on standards that are not formally listed in the project's rubric, demonstrate the chosen standard(s) proficiently in your project and bring it up with your instructors.
 They will be happy to adjust the rubric if you demonstrate you have mastered a specific standard that might not be in the general project rubric.

 ## DSA Standards
-First know that the DSA Standards are divided by DSA Topic:
+To get reassessed on DSA Standards first know that the DSA Standards are divided by DSA Topic:

 * DSA-1-b: Linked Lists
 * DSA-1-d: Hash Tables
 * DSA-1-e: Stacks